adstannard/ExpenseTracker/README.md

 Need to fix:

-1. Image file size (too large)
+1. Image file size (too large) - changed to compressed JPEG
-2. Ability to delete images
+2. Ability to delete images - images delete as record deleted
-3. Option to have no image without crash
+3. Option to have no image without crash - fixed
-4. Overlay timestamp on image
+4. Overlay timestamp on image - overlay creaded but displaying timestame from Date
-5. Check timestamp from metadata
+5. Check timestamp from metadata - timestamp from photolibrary but not camera
+6. Create days since claim